proximax-storage/go-xpx-chain-sdk/api.md

 ```
 returns namespace id from passed namespace name should be used for creating
 root, child and grandchild namespace ids to create root namespace pass namespace
-name in format like `rootname` to create child namespace pass namespace name in
+name in format like 'rootname' to create child namespace pass namespace name in
-format like `rootname.childname` to create grand child namespace pass namespace
+format like 'rootname.childname' to create grand child namespace pass namespace
-name in format like `rootname.childname.grandchildname`
+name in format like 'rootname.childname.grandchildname'

 #### func (*NamespaceId) String